-7 Group Work
+8 Group Work

 Group work is encouraged on the assignments.
-The midterm and final should be completed without any help.
+The extended midterm assignment and the final should be completed without any help or collaboration.
 To be clear on this, collaboration or group work on the midterms and finals will be considered cheating.
+You should not seek outside help for these parts or the class, nor should you offer your classmates any help on midterm or final problems.